MBM Motorsports: Truck No. 82 results

-ARCA Racing Series
+ARCA Menards Series

+Car No. 13 history

+On February 2, 2024, it was announced that Armani Williams would drive the No. 13 car at Hard Rock Bet 200 at Daytona.
+He would finish 13th after a last lap crash.

+Car No. 13 results

+Car No. 66 history

 On November 28, 2016, MBM announced plans for Mark Thompson to race at the 2017 season-opening Lucas Oil 200 ARCA Racing Series race at Daytona; the race was rumored to be Thompson's final ARCA start, but he returned for the Talladega event in May.
-Driving the No. 66 Phoenix Air Ford, Thompson qualified 15th, but finished 31st after he was collected in a nine-car accident on lap 49.
+Driving the No. 66 Phoenix Air Ford, Thompson qualified fifteenth, but finished 31st after he was collected in a nine-car accident on lap 49.